-Hybr Hybrid reference model laye
+Hybrid reference model layer

-2 3 4 5
+1 2 3 4 5

-Physical addresses X

-Port numbers X

 Reliable end-to-end data connection X

 Repeater X

 Router X X X

 Routing Information Protocol (RIP) X X

 Security X X X X

 Spanning Tree Protocol (STP) X

 Switch X X X

 Telnet X

 Transmission Control Protocol (TCP) X

 User Datagram Protocol (UDP) X

 Wireless LAN X X

-A couple of words regarding the Border Gateway Protocol (BGP): it is an inter-AS routing protocol.
+A couple of words regarding the Border Gateway Protocol (BGP): It is an inter-AS routing protocol.
 Therefore it is correct to assign BGP to the Network Layer.
 But because BGP messages are exchanged via the connection-oriented Transport Layer protocol TCP, it is also not wrong to assign BGP to the Transport Layer.

-A couple of words regarding RIP: The existence of a routing protocol like RIP is essential for the functioning of the Routers in the network layer.
+A couple of words regarding RIP: The existence of a routing protocol like RIP is essential for the functioning of the Routers in the Network Layer.
 Therefore it is correct to assign RIP to the Network Layer, equal to the routing protocol OSPF.
 But because RIP messages are exchanged via the connectionless Transport Layer protocol UDP, it is also not wrong to assign RIP to the Transport Layer.

 A couple of words regarding Security: Security protocols or protocol extensions are used on almost all layers.
 Some Application Layer protocols (e.g. HTTPS) use encryption.
-On Transport Layer exists e.g. Transport Layer Security (TLS) and Secure Sockets Layer (SSL).
-On Network Layer exists e.g. IPsec and Layer-3 VPN.
+On Transport Layer exist e.g. Transport Layer Security (TLS) and Secure Sockets Layer (SSL).
+On Network Layer exist e.g. IPsec and Layer-3 VPN.
 On Data Link Layer exist e.g. WEP, WPA and WPA2 of WLAN and Layer-2 VPN.

-Exercise 7 (Protocols in Computer Networks)
+Exercise 8 (Protocols in Computer Networks)

-Which protocol is used to...
+Name the protocol that is used to...

-1. provide congestion control and flow control?
+1. provide congestion control and flow control.